julik/vitrine/README.md

   Ask for `foo.css` and `foo.scss` will be compiled on the fly.
 * Any `.coffee` file you shove into the `public` directory can be references as `.js` from your HTML.
   Ask for `bar.js` and `bar.coffee` will be compiled on the fly.
-* CoffeeScript and SCSS files will have sourcemaps out of the box for pleasant browser debugging.
+* CoffeeScript and SCSS files will have sourcemaps out of the box for pleasant browser debugging (something Sprockets still cannot do properly)
-* Decent error messages will be shown for both invalid SCSS and invalid CoffeeScript, including proper line reference for syntax errors.
+* Decent error messages will be shown for both invalid SCSS and invalid CoffeeScript, including proper line reference for syntax errors (something Sprockets still cannot do properly)

 Vitrine favors **runtime assembly** for JavaScript and CSS.
 That is: load many files into your page in development mode, and build them into one chunk using external tools on deployment only.